DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Or so he thought...

 [I was looking forward to it.
-Finally, in this fresh new world, to be visited by eligible person who would succeed Sid.]
+Finally, in this fresh new world, to be visited by eligible person who would succeed the Sid.]

 _TL Note:_ Just saying, I have feeling that they shouldn't trust her.